gundermanc/vs-go/README.md

 - Editor features talk to this language service through a thin inteop layer built using a a combination of PInvoke and a cgo c-shared library with C language bindings for Go.

+### Historical Context
+Screenshots are from an earlier build which was a full, from-scratch language service for Go in C#.
+Since then, I have changed strategies to enable reuse of existing Go libraries.

+We're starting at square one.

 ### Editor Features
 - Currently using TextMate for colorization and outlining and structure.
 Ideally we'll move this to using the Go AST or tokens.